Fabian Giefer: Bayer Leverkusen

 Born in Adenau, Rhineland-Palatinate, Giefer began his football career at 1.
 FC Oberahr as his first youth club.
 He then move to TuRa Lommersdorf before moving to Bayer Leverkusen, where he started his professional career.
 He would soon promoted to Bayer Leverkusen II.
 Griefer played his first Bayer Leverkusen II match in the opening game of the season, in a 2–2 draw against Verl.
 At Bayer Leverkusen II, Giefer spent the season competing the first choice goalkeeper role with Benedikt Fernandez and Erik Domaschke, which saw him make ten appearances.

 Giefer was promoted to the Bayer Leverkusen first team ahead of the 2009–10 season.
 Having signed his first professional contract with the club he was expected to fight over a first choice goalkeeper role with René Adler.
 Following Adler's absence, he made his Bundesliga debut on 6 November 2009 against Eintracht Frankfurt, in which he kept a clean sheet in a 4–0 win.
 While Adler managed to regain his first choice goalkeeper role soon after, he went on to make two appearances for the side in the 2009–10 season against Hannover 96 and Borussia Mönchengladbach.

 In the 2010–11 season, Giefer continued to remain a second choice goalkeeper behind Adler.
 On 1 December 2010, he made his international debut for the UEFA Europa League, substituting Bayer's #1 goalkeeper, René Adler and the team won 1–0 against Norway's Rosenborg.
 By the end of December, Giefer made two more appearances in all competitions: once came against Atlético Madrid and another in the league against Freiburg.
 Although he suffered an injury as the season progressed, on 10 April 2011, he made his first appearance of the season, in a 2–1 win over St. Pauli.

 In the 2011–12 season, Giefer made his first appearance of the season, but was concussed during the match, which saw Bayer 04 Leverkusen lose 2–0 on 7 August 2011.
 After the match, Giefer stated that he did not remember anything about the last month.
 This turned out to be his only appearance, as new arrivals of David Yelldell and Bernd Leno pushed him out of the first team, as well as, his own injury concerns.
-As a result, Giefer spent the most of the season playing for Bayer 04 Leverkusen II side.
+As a result, Giefer spent most of the season playing for Bayer 04 Leverkusen II side.